SDG 6 - Clean water and sanitation (statistical annex)

 Population connected to at least secondary wastewater treatment

-This indicator measures the percentage of the population connected to wastewater treatment systems with at least secondary treatment.
-Thereby, wastewater from urban sources or elsewhere is treated by a process generally involving biological treatment with a secondary settlement or other process, resulting in the removal of organic material that reduces the biochemical oxygen demand (BOD) by at least 70 % and the chemical oxygen demand (COD) by at least 75 %.
+This indicator measures the percentage of the population connected to waste water treatment systems with at least secondary treatment.
+Thereby, waste water from urban or other sources is treated by a process generally involving biological treatment with a secondary settlement or other process that removes organic material and reduces its biochemical oxygen demand (BOD) by at least 70 % and chemical oxygen demand (COD) by at least 75 %.
 Data presented in this section stem from the Water Statistics of the European Statistical System (ESS).

 Biochemical oxygen demand in rivers

-This indicator measures the mean annual BOD5 in rivers, weighted by the number of measuring stations.
-BOD5 is a measure of the amount of oxygen that aerobic microorganisms need to decompose organic substances in a water sample over a five-day period in the dark at 20 °C. High BOD5 values are usually a sign of organic pollution, which affects water quality.
-The cleanest rivers have a five-day BOD of less than 1 mg/L. Moderately polluted rivers show values ranging from 2 to 8 mg/L. Data presented in this section stem from the EEA Waterbase database on the status and quality of Europe's rivers.
+This indicator measures the mean annual five-day biochemical oxygen demand (BOD5) in rivers, weighted by the number of measuring stations.
+BOD5 is a measure of the amount of oxygen that aerobic microorganisms need to decompose organic substances in a water sample over a five-day period in the dark at 20 °C. High BOD5 values are usually a sign of organic pollution, which affects water quality and aquatic environment.
+Organic pollution caused by discharges from waste water treatment plants, industrial effluents and agricultural run-off increase concentrations of this parameter.
+The cleanest rivers have a five-day BOD of less than 1 milligram per litre (mg/L).
+Moderately polluted rivers show values ranging from 2 to 8 mg/L. Data presented in this section stem from the EEA Waterbase database on the status and quality of Europe's rivers.

 Nitrate in groundwater

-This indicator refers to concentrations of nitrate (NO3) in groundwater measured as milligrams per litre (mg/L).
+This indicator refers to concentrations of nitrate (NO3) in groundwater measured as milligrams per litre (mg NO3/L).
 Data are taken from well samples and aggregated to annual average concentrations for groundwater bodies in Europe.
 Only complete series after inter/extrapolation are included.
+The indicator is relatively robust in presenting the overall trend in water quality, however, the distribution of measuring stations over groundwater bodies might mask exceedances of nitrate levels in certain polluted areas.
 The data stem from the EEA Waterbase database on the status and quality of Europe's rivers.

 Phosphate in rivers

 This indicator measures the concentration of phosphate (PO4) per litre in the dissolved phase from water samples from river stations and aggregated to annual average values.
-At high concentrations phosphate can cause water quality problems, such as eutrophication, by triggering the growth of macrophytes and algae.
+At high concentrations phosphate can cause water quality problems, such as eutrophication, by triggering the growth of aquatic plants including algae.
 The data stem from the EEA Waterbase database on the status and quality of Europe's rivers.